sogeuni/sogeuni.github.io/content/abs/apendix/writing-scripts.md

 The Eighteenth Century French mathematician de Buffon came up with a novel experiment.
 Repeatedly drop a needle of length _n_ onto a wooden floor composed of long and narrow parallel boards.
 The cracks separating the equal-width floorboards are a fixed distance _d_ apart.
 Keep track of the total drops and the number of times the needle intersects a crack on the floor.
 The ratio of these two quantities turns out to be a fractional multiple of PI.

-In the spirit of [[math-commands#^CANNON|Example 16-50]], write a script that runs a Monte Carlo simulation of _Buffon's Needle_.
+In the spirit of [[Example 16-50|Example 16-50]], write a script that runs a Monte Carlo simulation of _Buffon's Needle_.
 To simplify matters, set the needle length equal to the distance between the cracks, _n = d_.

 Hint: there are actually two critical variables: the distance from the center of the needle to the nearest crack, and the inclination angle of the needle to that crack.
 You may use [[math-commands#^BCREF|bc]] to handle the calculations.